 Not everyone can be Manolo like not everyone can be a Mozart but it is well within reach to be a good musician and help the horse.
 It is quite fascinating to watch his students and see the ones who develop an affinity for this work.
 Its often a surprise to me.

-It is not Dressage for the sake of Dressage, it is work that a cowboy, jumper, endurance rider, etc…can use because it can improve any horse.
-That it leads to beautiful lateral work and eventually piaffe and passage is a great side benefit, but not the reason Manolo’s work evolved as it has or why Linda and Peggy created their work.
+This is therapeutic work.
+It is not Dressage just for the sake of Dressage, it is work that a cowboy, jumper, endurance rider, etc…can use because it can improve any horse.
+That it leads to beautiful lateral work and eventually piaffe and passage is a great side benefit, but not the reason Manolo’s work evolved as it has.
 The entire purpose of the in-hand, hands on and riding is to develop a fitter, healthier, sounder horse.
 And so, to any degree someone can learn from it, the horse benefits.

 Because Manolo does not have an academic foundation and never read any theory books, he learned through experience and because he is essentially a practical farmer, his work is really simple and always logical.
 It draws from his observation of how tree grows, how a bow works, how you build a house or how to fell a tree in a forest or a pasture.
 His reference point is always nature.
 Once you understand the logic, it becomes a matter of practice and observation and reflection.

 It is kind of fun to watch him work and look for how he is applying his logic and then go ask him if I understood right.
 For me, I study this work so I can write about it, share and preserve it.
 For some of his students, its all about furthering their connection with their horses, for others they want to learn how to rehab horses in hand, for others they want the P/P/P. But at the end of the day, its all the same work.